brunereduardo/NLW2/public/README_en.md

 <p>MIT</p>

 ### Author
-Implemented with ❤️ by Bruner Eduardo Augusto Albrecht 👋🏽
+Implemented and studied with ❤️ by Bruner Eduardo Augusto Albrecht 👋🏽 and designed and built by [RocketSeat](https://github.com/rocketseat-education).